Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 _test and measure_
 ### Author: D.West :+1:

-This is a great little tool for the green thumbs. using a nano, OLED screen and rechargable battery pack, you can make this portable soil moisture meter to take around the garden.
+This is a great little tool for the green thumbs.
+Using a nano, OLED screen and rechargable battery pack, you can make this portable soil moisture meter to take around the garden.